Research Talent Attraction Initiative - MSCA-PF

 WHO CAN APPLY FOR THIS INITIATIVE?

-You can apply if, at the time of the call deadline for the submission of MSCA-PF proposals (September 11, 2024), you meet the following requirements:
+You are eligible to apply if, at the time of the MSCA-PF proposal submission deadline (September 11, 2024), you meet the following requirements:

-1. POSTDOCTORAL RESEARCHER: You are in the possession of a PhD title and have a maximum of 8 years of full-time research experience after obtaining it: Guidelines on calculation of 8y research experience.
+• POSTDOCTORAL RESEARCHER (Candidate): At the call deadline, you hold a PhD title and have a maximum of 8 years of full-time research experience since obtaining it: Guidelines on calculation of 8y research experience.

-2. SUPERVISOR: You have already contacted with a Principal Investigator of the Pablo de Olavide University (see List of Supervisor 2024 below) that has committed to work along with you in the project and, therefore, he/she accepts to be your Supervisor.
+• SUPERVISOR: You have already contacted a Principal Investigator at Pablo de Olavide University (see List of Supervisors 2024 below) who has committed to work with you on the project and, therefore, accepts to be your Supervisor.
+For Global Fellowships, it is recommended to have a Supervisor in the Outgoing Phase organization.

-3. HOST INSTITUTION: You choose and accept the UPO as the Host Institution (HI) in which you will carry out the project.
+• HOST INSTITUTION: You choose and accept UPO as the Host Institution (HI) where you will carry out the project.

-4. MOBILITY RULE: You comply with the mobility rule of the MSCA-PF, i.e. you must not have resided or carried out your main activity (work, studies, etc.) in Spain (for MSCA-PF-European), or in the country of the host organisation for the Outgoing Phase (for MSCA-PF-Global) for more than 12 months in the 36 months immediately before the call deadline'.
+• MOBILITY RULE: You comply with the mobility rule of the MSCA-PF, i.e. you must not have resided or carried out your main activity (work, studies, etc.) in Spain (for MSCA-PF-European), or in the country of the host organization for the Outgoing Phase (for MSCA-PF-Global) for more than 12 months in the 36 months immediately before the call deadline.

 • For MSCA-PF-European: Postdoctoral researchers from any nationality can apply.

-• For MSCA-PF-Global: Only nationals or long-term residents of the EU Member States or HE Associated Countries can apply to this modality of MSCA-PF.
+• For MSCA-PF-Global: Only nationals or long-term residents of EU Member States or HE Associated Countries can apply to this modality.

-6. RESTRICTION: Your proposal submitted to the previous MSCA-PF call, with UPO as HI, did not receive a score of less than 70% (if applicable).
+• RESTRICTION: Your proposal submitted to the previous MSCA-PF call, with UPO as HI, did not receive a score of less than 70%.

-We will be happy to support highly qualified candidates who are interested in any area of our research and are eligible for the MSCA funding (MSCA-PF elegibility conditions).
+We will be happy to support highly qualified candidates interested in any area of our research and eligible for MSCA funding (MSCA-PF elegibility conditions).
 Applicants are expected to submit a proposal with great potential to succeed and to be willing to collaborate and work on improving their drafts.

 HOW TO APPLY TO THE UPO's INITIATIVE?

-Please consult the following document in which you can find the Principal Investigators at the UPO:
+Please refer to the following document, which contains a list of Principal Investigators at the UPO:

 >> List of supervisors 2024.

-NOTE: The List is a compilation of interest gathered from UPO Principal Investigators that have expressed their intention to receive offers to participate as Supervisors in MSCA-PF proposals.
+NOTE: This list compiles the interest of UPO Principal Investigators who have expressed their willingness to receive offers to participate as Supervisors in MSCA-PF proposals.

-Once you have contacted and obtained the supervisor's acceptance to support your candidature, and in case you want to benefit from our Initiative, we invite you to send us your Expression of Interest by 5th May 2024 at the latest.
+Once you have contacted and obtained the supervisor's acceptance to support your candidature, and if you wish to benefit from our Initiative, we invite you to submit your Expression of Interest by May 5th, 2024, at the latest.

 EXPRESSION OF INTEREST (EoI):